PetruGarstea/FreePI/README.md

 # FreePI
-FreePI is where FreeBSD meets Raspberry PI 2 model B
+FreePI is a router where FreeBSD meets Raspberry PI 2 model B